nuhkoca/pickyup-assessment/README.md

 5. **Stetho** is used to track network and database progresses over browser.
 6. **Gson** is chosen to serialize comfortably web-service outputs as it provides an opportunity to serialize nulls, though.
-7. **Bottom Navigation View with ViewPager** is implemented since the app has a small set of sreen.
+7. **Bottom Navigation View with ViewPager** is implemented since the app has a small set of screen.
+8. **Mockito** is chosen for unit tests as it is recommended by the official document and it lets you write beautiful tests with a clean & simple API and allows to mock objects easily.
+9. **PowerMock** is chosen as it enables mocking of static methods, constructors, final classes and methods, private methods, removal of static initializers and more.
+It is also a good choice to test Observers, Observables and RxJava.

 ### Trade-offs in case of additional time/My SWOT analysis